humdrum-tools/humdrum-documentation/tool/regexp/index.md

 ### WARNINGS

-The regular-expression features provided by **regexp** depend on the local UNIX **awk** utility &mdash; as accessed via the `AWK_VER` shell variable.
+The regular-expression features provided by <span class="tool">regexp</span> depend on the local UNIX **awk** utility &mdash; as accessed via the `AWK_VER` shell variable.
 Available features may change depending on the version of **awk** used.